Carefully weigh these higher education budget model insights to promote both the financial and academic wellness of your institution.

 Increased student enrollment means a more flexible budget.
 Learn more about how to Drive Higher Education Enrollment with Cross-Departmental Collaboration.

 Responsibility Center Management

-Whereas an activity-based budget awards funds based on the amount of revenue-generating activity a unit undertakes, a performance-based budget awards funds based on performance, which is determined by a number of defined outcomes standards.
-The most effective performance budgets will show “how dollars fund day-to-day tasks and activities, how these activities are expected to generate certain outputs, and what outcomes should then be the result.”
+Whereas an activity-based budget awards funds based on the amount of revenue-generating activity a unit undertakes, a performance-based budget awards funds based on a number of defined outcomes and standards, rather than just the revenue potential alone.
+An effective performance budget will highlight how well dollars fund day-to-day functions and provide predictors on how likely certain functions and programs are to produce positive outcomes.

 A performance-based budget should give an institution a good idea of how money may translate into results.
 This model also adds a level of transparency between administrators, faculty, and state funding bodies, making it easier to obtain government funding and fairly allocate resources.
 Program- or college-level units may also benefit from this increased control over their funding, as they may create plans to boost their chances of funding.